QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining

 \subsubsection{Diversified Planning Initialization}

 Let $\mathcal{Z}_0$ denote the user-provided seed factors (or seed ideas).
+The initial seed pool is derived from the public Alpha158(20) subset, grouped by low correlation to ensure diverse starting directions.
 We employ an initialization agent $\mathcal{A}_0$ to propose a diversified set of initial hypotheses $\mathcal{H}^{0}=\{h^{0}_1,\ldots,h^{0}_{N_{init}}\}$.
 The agent is instructed to maximize complementarity among hypotheses at both semantic and structural levels, e.g., varying signal sources (price vs.\ volume), time scales (short-term vs.\ long-term), and mechanism types (momentum vs.\ mean-reversion or regime-conditioned triggers).
 For each $h^{0}_i \in \mathcal{H}^{0}$, we run the mining workflow in Section~\ref{sec:4.1} and obtain a mining trajectory $\tau^{0}_i$.

-This diversified initialization expands the effective search frontier by providing broad starting coverage in the hypothesis space.
-As a result, the subsequent evolutionary process can explore multiple promising regions in parallel, significantly reducing the risk of premature convergence to a suboptimal local optimum.
+This diversified initialization expands the effective search frontier by providing broad coverage in the hypothesis space.
+As a result, the subsequent evolutionary process can explore multiple promising regions in parallel, reducing the risk of premature convergence to a suboptimal local optimum.